A Rose By Any Other Name….

 - has a very distinct quality (sharp, cutting, etc).

 Nociceptors located in visceral tissues such as hollow organs and fascia behave differently.
-Visceral nociceptors not activate until noxious stimulation has passed a high threshold of intensity.
+Visceral nociceptors do not activate until noxious stimulation has passed a high threshold of intensity.
 This means that visceral pain:

 - may begin seconds to minutes after the application of a noxious stimulus (usually distension),